2019 PARADE RULES AND REGULATIONS

 First and foremost, we encourage all parade applicants to consider in advance how to "decorate" or craft their entry to conform not only to the general theme of an Independence Day Parade, but to the specific patriotic theme we choose each year for our parade.

 We hope that parade applicants will find ways to illustrate this in what they plan to do.
-The 2018 theme is A SALUTE TO AMERICAN HEROES!
+The 2019 theme will be announced when it is chosen.

 Any parade applicant and most especially all parade participants (whose applications have been accepted), are cordially invited to ask any member of the Bel Air Independence Day Committee for ideas or suggestions about this.
 We love creativity and we applaud those who exercise it!